danielharrell/does_music_move/does_music_move.md

-divided by time, where only one place upon it is ever present at once---the point right now, so to speak---that it seems we have the proper analogy for the continuum of the motion, rather than of just its path.
+divided by time, where only one place upon it is ever present at once---the point right now, so to speak---that it seems we have the proper analogy for the continuum of the motion, rather than just its path.
 But how can a line divided by time be proved continuous, if it is made of only one point at a time?